-Students receive high quality pastoral care, guidance and advice.
+Students receive high quality pastoral care and guidance & advice.

 Support groups exist for bereaved students, young carers, LGBTQ students and those living with an alcoholic parent.
 The school has active groups which raise awareness about LGBTQ issues.
 The student lifestyle survey shows that students are very accepting of difference.
 Careers' guidance is effective; students receive careers advice from year 7 to year 11; there are careers fairs, visits to universities and employers.
 Performance in Gatsby benchmarks is above local and national averages.
-Destination data shows that a very high proportion of students successfully move onto sixth from, college or training after year 11.
-For 2022 leavers: 94.3% of leavers went to Raising the Participation Age compliant settings, above the LA average of 92.3%.
-Of the non-RPA situations, 0% were NEET, compared to the LA average of 41%.
-57% went on to study an academic curriculum (A-Levels), above the LA average of 51%.